 The Whole Wheat Spiced Pumpkin Pancakes – the healthier, yummier and the more enticing version of a deliciously favorite breakfast ever.
 When served warm with maple syrup and a cup of coffee, they make for the perfect Fall breakfast.

 I have had this picture of the pumpkin pancakes ready for a few days and the post was supposed to go up yesterday morning first thing but the news of Cucumbertown shutting down came along and had me feeling down and out.
 Very low on motivation and worried about the next step, I came here multiple times only to go away without typing a word.

 I moved to CT more than an year ago, and the journey with them has been really good so far.
 I love the clean interface, the recipe editor and many more things and just when I thought I had 100% confidence in the system, came the announcement of it shutting down.

 Though I am sad, I cannot even imagine what the team currently is going through.
-Shutting a business is never easy, the startup ecosystem is so cruel sometimes that it leaves you wondering where did my hard work gO.
+Shutting a business is never easy, the startup ecosystem is so cruel sometimes, that it leaves you wondering where did my hard work go.
 Seeing something you build go away is heartbreaking and I feel for the CT team.
-But people, onwards and upwards like they say.
+But people, on wards and upwards like they say.
 I am sure whatever you do next, you will shine bright as well.

 (Do read what Cherian has to say about CT shutting down)